leinfinitr/ipc/README.md

 Ensure that relevant compilation tools such as Makefile and CMake are installed, and then compile using the `make` command.
 After compilation, a static library file named `libipc.a`(Linux) or `ipc.lib`(Windows) will be generated in the `output` directory.

+- Correctness Test: `/output/bin/ipc-test-correctness`
-Run `/output/bin/IPC-test-correctness` to perform correctness testing.
-To perform performance testing, run `/output/bin/ipc_server` and `/output/bin/ipc_client` sequentially on different terminals.
+- Performance Test: run `/output/bin/ ipc-test-performance-server` and `/output/bin/ipc-test-performance-client` sequentially on different terminals.

 ### Communication method support